mmuhluri/demo-two/README.md

 # demo-two
-example of GH repo starting on remote side with new branch name
+Muhluri example of GH repo starting on remote side with new branch name